 Epic army stacking calculator

-This calculator helps you stack very precisely.
+This calculator lets you stack very precisely against epic monsters.
 Please read the instructions first, or follow the tutorial that explains this page by example.

 Output